Easy and Tender Instant Pot Pot Roast for Cozy Dinners

 There’s something about a pot roast that just feels like home.
 Even in the middle of summer, the smell of a hearty roast cooking, soft onions, and sweet carrots fills the kitchen and makes everything feel cozy.
 This Instant Pot pot roast is comfort food made simple, and the pressure cooker does all the heavy lifting.

-A Cozy Memory with Pot Roast
+A Cozy Memory Behind This Pot Roast

 - 1 good chuck roast